 - Firms that have a sales and marketing budget that covers more than business lunches, travel and the occasional industry event

 This business development framework employs a three-legged approach including unique content (inbound leg #1), direct sales process (outbound leg #2) and structured client referrals (inbound leg #3) to drive new growth opportunities.

 PART 1: Content Marketing to Acquire New Consulting Clients

-The 101: Before publishing anything, you need to clearly identify your ideal target reader, their pains and challenges, offer a clear solution and use keywords.
-Creating a publishing schedule and generating quality content consistently requires assistance to ensure it doesn’t get swept under the rug in the face of client demands.
-You must promote and deliver your content directly under your prospect’s nose.
+The 101: Before publishing anything, you need to clearly identify your ideal target reader, their pains and challenges.
+You need to offer a clear solution using keywords your prospective clients search for.
+Creating a publishing schedule and generating quality content consistently requires outside assistance.
+Otherwise it will simply get swept under the rug in the face of client demands.
+You must promote and deliver your content directly to your prospects.
 Finally, you need to leverage your content investment to capture new client leads.

-Step 1: Focus on 2-3 content publishing / distribution channels and maximize them.
+Focus on 2-3 content publishing and distribution channels, then maximize them.

 - Third Party Platforms.
-Medium, BuzzFeed, SlideShare and industry hubs that accept high-quality content submissions are excellent for getting your name out quickly to millions of readers and building a web of backlinks back to your website contact pages or opt-in offers (white papers, calculators, etc.)
+Medium, BuzzFeed, SlideShare and industry hubs accept high-quality content submissions.
+These are excellent for getting your name out quickly to millions of readers.
+They can help build a web of backlinks to your website contact pages or opt-in offers (white papers, calculators, etc.)

 - Guest Posting (blogs, industry hubs, podcasts, magazines).
 Positioning your firm leaders as contributors with popular industry education channels is a high-impact strategy that can yield immediate targeted traffic / leads, and push up your search engine rankings.
 This is best done by retaining an expert who knows how to reach very busy editors and position you properly.